AnacletoLAB/schemalink-docs/guides/developer-guide/schemalink-api.md

 >   fastapi dev main.py
 >   ```

-The API project runs alongside the webapp and provides useful endpoints to enable the webapp's features.
-This includes exposing useful functionalities from the [linkml python library](https://pypi.org/project/linkml/), to assist the webapp in handling linkml schemas.

 ### Add a new endpoint

 Adding a new endpoint to SchemaLink's API is as easy as adding a new function to